-At this point, the cooperation between Metsä Fibre and AGA has been agreed to last for 15 years.
+At this point, the cooperation between Metsä Fibre and Linde has been agreed to last for 15 years.
 The most important function of the plant is to guarantee the oxygen supply necessary for the bioproduct mill.
 For this reason, the investment in operational reliability of the oxygen plant has been exceptionally heavy.
 The plant’s operation is fully automated in practice.
 If problems were to occur in the operations of the oxygen plant, they would also reflect directly on the operations of the bioproduct mill.

 Therefore, the oxygen plant is smartly designed.
 Critical parts of the plant are built as double parts to ensure the uninterrupted production of oxygen and the operational reliability of the plant.
 If problems occur in one of the plant’s parts, the liquid oxygen backup system enables the operations to continue as normal.
 When the process control system detects a potential fault, the shut-down of the plant is automatically started and the use of backup system begun.
-The oxygen plant is fully automated, and its operations are controlled from AGA’s remote control centre in Avesta, Sweden.
+The oxygen plant is fully automated, and its operations are controlled from Linde’s remote control centre in Avesta, Sweden.

 “The plant has operated very well since the start.
 We have not received any complaints about the operations, and everything has gone according to plan,” says Niemi with satisfaction.

 The oxygen plant replaces a constant stream of vehicles